labilezhu/istio-insider-en/docs/source/ch2-envoy/req-resp-flow-timeline/req-resp-flow-timeline.md

 typora-root-url: ../..
 ---

-# Request and Response scheduling
+# Request and Response scheduling of Envoy

 🎤 Before get started.
 I would like to talk about some of the reasons for writing this chapter.
 Why study Envoy's request and response scheduling?